-The Byron Shire Council (BSC) has engaged Alluvium Consulting and Salients to develop the Belongil Creek Entrance Opening Strategy (referred to herein as the Opening Strategy) and the associated Environmental Management Plan (EMP) in collaboration with Council, other government agencies and key stakeholders.
+Byron Shire Council (Council) has engaged Alluvium Consulting and Salients to develop the Belongil Creek Entrance Opening Strategy (referred to herein as the Opening Strategy) and the associated Environmental Management Plan (EMP) in collaboration with Council, other government agencies and key stakeholders.
 The Belongil Creek catchment interacts with almost all facets of the Byron Bay community.
-BSC seek to develop a long term sustainable Opening Strategy which minimises the impacts on natural littoral processes and the fragile ecosystems which exist within the Belongil Creek catchment, while also protecting the community and existing built assets from flooding.
+Council seek to develop a long term sustainable Opening Strategy which minimises the impacts on natural littoral processes and the fragile ecosystems which exist within the Belongil Creek catchment, while also protecting the community and existing built assets from flooding.

-This study involves developing a detailed system understanding and compiling an initial findings report.
+The following document is an Initial Findings Report based on a detailed system assessment and understanding.
 This assessment will form a key component in the development of the Opening Strategy and associated EMP.